nctcstem/nctcstem.github.io/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `twitter_handle`, `linkedin_username`, `email_client`, `email`
+Do a search and replace with your text editor for the following

 <p align="right">(<a href="#readme-top">back to top</a>)</p>